Sir Robert McAlpine

-Sir Robert McAlpine Limited is a family-owned building and civil engineering company based in Kings Langley, England.
+Sir Robert McAlpine Limited is a British building and civil engineering company based in Kings Langley, England.
 It carries out engineering and construction in the infrastructure, heritage, commercial, arena and stadium, healthcare, education and nuclear sectors.

 History

 Robert McAlpine was born in 1847 in the Scottish village of Newarthill near Motherwell.
 From the age of seven he worked in the nearby coal mines, leaving at 16 to become an apprentice bricklayer.
 Later, working for an engineer, he progressed to being foreman before starting to work on his own account at the age of 22.
 He had no capital other than that he could earn himself and his first contract involving the employment of other men had to be financed by borrowing £11 from the butcher.
 From there, McAlpine enjoyed rapid success; the early contracts centred on his own trade of bricklaying and by 1874 he was the owner of two brickyards and an employer of 1,000 men.
 It was on one of the housing estates he built that he first experimented with using concrete blocks as well as bricks (from which he earned the nickname 'Concrete Bob').